-Many people have taken up running over the last few months.
+Many people have taken up running over the COVID times and running is always high up on the New Year Goals list!
 It is important to understand that running is a load-based activity that lends itself to over-training and over-use injuries.
 The last thing you want is pain and injury that stops you from getting out in the fresh air, so Mitch has put together a list of his top 5 things to consider when returning to running or starting to run.

 - Capacity vs load – When starting back at running you must consider your tissues’ ability to tolerate the activity and not focus on your heart rate and the cardiovascular aspect of running.
 This will come in due time when your tissue gets robust enough that it will exceed your aerobic fitness!
 A common error is running on consecutive days, running every second day will allow the body to adapt.

 - Start with a walk-run program – This will allow you to build your distance in a controllable manner.
 It will also allow for improved running technique as fatigue is reduced with constant periods of active recovery.

 - Run slowly – Common error is too much intensity too often.
 The first aspect of running is to build up the KM’s not to run fast.
 An easy way to achieve this is by using conversational pace, if you can’t hold a conversation you need to slow down.
 Singing to your favourite song is also a great way to measure.